DBCDK/dbc-commons-slow-call-log/README.md

 This will log all the arguments and exceptions but not return values for the calls to `getDatabaseEntriesFor()`, that take more than 12ms, as an error.
 And for `processEntries()` calls that take more that 8ms it will log trackingId and return value.

+## Log output (MDC)

 This is built upon the `slf4j` log framework.

+The logger used is called `dk.dbc.commons.slowcalllog.SlowCallLog`.
+If the log level, declared in the annotation, is __not__ enabled initialization will fail.

+Several values are set in the Mapped Diagnostic Contexts (MDC)

-And the logger used is called `SlowCallLog`.
-An mdc value called: `call_duration_ms` records duration in milliseconds.
+ * `call_duration_ms` records duration in milliseconds.
+ * `class` the fully qualified class name
+ * `method` the method name

+These are useful for filtering the calls you're interested in.

+NB.
+Do notice that if you set the `trackingId` or other values in the MDC in your call, it will __not__ be included in the log line for the call.